Community-Partnered Policy and Action

 Community-Partnered Stream Requirements

-In addition to the program requirements, Community-Partnered stream students take courses that have applied learning elements.
+In addition to 9 units of core program requirements, Community-Partnered stream students take courses that have applied learning elements.

 Required Courses (4.5 units)

 Required courses provide students in the Community-Partnered stream an advanced understanding of how to work in partnership with communities to address complex, adaptive problems.
 All Community-Partnered stream students take these five courses:

 - The Intersectionality of Policy: Race, Ethnicity, Gender, Class and Immigration Status (0.5 unit): a deep dive into theory to critically engage real-time societal and human dynamics

 - Qualitative and Mixed Methods (1 unit): two 0.5-unit courses to understand the foundations of qualitative and mixed methods research approaches

 - Engaging Communities in Research (1 unit): principles of community engagement working with RAND researchers and offering real-time projects that center around principles of community engagement

 - Dissemination and Implementation Research (1 unit): various ways in which sharing and presenting findings in community play a critical role to effective solution development